ooni/spec/nettests/ts-022-ndt.md

 working with Measurement Lab to understand whether it will be possible to avoid collecting the IP address in a future version of NDT.

+The two main reasons why removing IP addresses from NDT server data is complex are managing abuses and beacons detection.
+With respect to managing abuses, the Measurement Lab platform would need an alternative way to protect itself from high-speed clients hammering it continuously.
+From the research standpoint, instead, there is lots of value in keeping track of how the performance of long-lived hosts (aka "beacons") across time.
+Until we solve these two problems in a privacy preserving way, NDT will continue to collect the full user IP address.

-The current main obstacle is that the NDT server includes ancillary services, one of which performs a reverse traceroute to you when you run NDT.
-Removing the IP addresses from such traceroute is currently the main obstacle that is preventing us from not collecting your IP address.
-(At the same time a reverse traceroute is very valuable to understand performance, so we are facing a tradeoff here, and removing the reverse traceroute for all NDT users does not seem to be the right balance between data and privacy.)
+In addition, there is the additional, mainly technical obstacle that traceroute data collected by services ancillary to the NDT server needs to be made anonymous as well.
+If we don't make traceroute anonymous, then one can join the NDT result with the traceroute result, thus obtaining the user's IP address.
+This is possible because both the NDT server measurement and the traceroute measurement include a UUID that uniquely identifies the measurements session.
+Because a reverse traceroute is very valuable to understand performance, we are facing another tradeoff here, and removing the reverse traceroute for all NDT users does not seem to be the right balance between measurements quality and privacy.

 See [github.com/ooni/probe-engine#535](https://github.com/ooni/probe-engine/issues/535)
 for progress updates on this effort.